Skip to contents

 pre_experiment

-(optional) A string specifying the NetLogo command to run before the experiment starts (default: NULL).
+(optional) A character string specifying the NetLogo command to run before the experiment starts (default: NULL).

 setup

-A string specifying the NetLogo command to set up the model (default: "setup").
+(optional) A character string specifying the NetLogo command to set up the model (default: "setup").

 go

-A string specifying the NetLogo command to run the model (default: "go").
+(optional) A character string specifying the NetLogo command to run the model (default: "go").

 post_run

-(optional) A string specifying the NetLogo command to run after each run (default: NULL).
+(optional) A character string specifying the NetLogo command to run after each run (default: NULL).

 post_experiment

-(optional) A string specifying the NetLogo command to run after the experiment ends (default: NULL).
+(optional) A character string specifying the NetLogo command to run after the experiment ends (default: NULL).

 time_limit